Danganronpa V3: Killing Harmony: Critical

 Heidi Kemps writing for IGN had mixed thoughts about the gameplay changes finding some enjoyable and other annoying.
 In regards to the narrative, Kemps described the cast as the best part due to how unique they are.
-Similar to previous games, the amount of plot twists were praised but the writer found sound trials "dull".
+Similar to previous games, the amount of plot twists were praised but the writer found some trials "dull".
 Patterson had skeptical thoughts about the gameplay such as the handling of multiple Truth Bullets, but felt this was a common issue with solving cases from every detective game where the player either knows the culprit before the cast or does not.
 Game Informer's Joe Juba was more critical, referring to the narrative as the weakest one provided by franchise so far, criticizing the plot's handling of culprits and motivations.
 The reviewer still appreciated the new minigame such as the board game and the reality show mode which further explores the dating sim elements from the franchise.
 Destructoid also praised the minigames as it gives the players more content to play after finishing the main story.
 Polygon praised the diversity within the Class Trials, as the constant minigames entertained the reviewer.
 Game Revolution criticized the Class Trials for taking too much time enough to make the player tired of the game.